Menu

 Extra Curricular

-The Dance Studio is open for additional rehearsal or club time four days out of five, morning and lunchtime for students who want to use the space to either rehearse for a piece of class work, school performances or an outside school event.
-The Dance Studio needs to be booked with the subject lead.
+The Dance Studio is open multiple times a week for clubs, studies, interventions and additional rehearsals.
+There is a termly timetable for morning and lunchtime spaces, which students can use to either rehearse for a piece of class work, school performances or an outside school event.

 The Dance Department offer a variety of dance clubs and companies:

-• AX Dance Company: The Dance Company was founded in 2003.
-Year 10 and 11 students audition for their place in the dance company, to compete in multiple external competitions, performances and internal events throughout the academic year.
-The company rehearse once a week before/ after school.
+The Dance Company was founded in 2003.
+Year 10 and 11 students audition for their place in the company and compete in multiple external competitions, performances and internal events throughout the academic year.
+The company rehearse once a week before/after school.

-• KS4 Intervention – The sessions run in the morning or at lunchtime to allow Year 10 and 11 students to rehearse and refine performance and choreography units, ready for examinations.
+The sessions run in the morning and at lunchtime to allow Year 10 and 11 GCSE Dance students to rehearse and refine performance and choreography units, ready for examinations and internal events including Winter and Summer showcases, the Evening of Dance and year group assemblies.

 Useful Links